dancpluz/PokemonAssemblyVersion/README.md

 ## 🤝 Contributions

-- **Profa.
-Roberta Barbosa:** Teacher that oriented us and proposed the project
+- **Prof. Lamar:** Teacher who taught us and proposed the project
+- **Monitores:** Teacher assistants that helped us so much, thanks to Thiago Tomás, Eduardo Freire, Ruan Petrus, and others that helped too.